 Jesus Christ-George W. Bush missing link found?

-And as if the election of a U.S. president would in any way affect the voting of the few thousand Academy of Motion Picture Arts and Sciences members who select the five best-advertised films of the year.
+Apparently, it has to be one or the other, even though it remains unclear how the election of a U.S. president would in any way affect the voting of the few thousand Academy of Motion Picture Arts and Sciences members who select each year’s five Best Picture contenders.

-And really, what is the proportion of right-wing Republicans and/or Fundamentalist Christians among Academy voters?
+Something else: what exactly is the proportion of right-wing Republicans and/or Fundamentalist Christians among Academy voters?

-Perhaps those Hollywood “observers” believe there's some kind of mystical link connecting John Kerry to Michael Moore, and/or – and this is freakish – connecting W. to Jesus.
+Perhaps those Hollywood “observers” believe there’s some kind of mystical link connecting John Kerry to Michael Moore, and/or – however freakish – W. to Jesus.

 Golden Globes: Jesus in, Bush out